DevExpress-Examples/xaf-how-to-customize-an-aspnet-template/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# XAF - How to add navigation history element to a custom ASP.NET Template
+# XAF - How to add a navigation history element to a custom ASP.NET Template

 This examples shows how to create a custom ASP.NET template and add the NavigationHistoryActionContainer to it.
 <kbd>![image](https://github.com/DevExpress-Examples/XAF_how-to-customize-an-aspnet-template-e4359/assets/14300209/1bd1edaa-cc54-4b0c-b930-cf72b58ce2ea)</kbd>